Vulnerable Consumers & calling 111 during a power outage

 In this article

-If you are registered on our Vulnerable Consumers Register, then we will arrange to put in place an alternative means for you to call 111 in emergencies.
-This alternative means will not cost consumers registered on our Vulnerable Consumers Register.
+If you qualify and are registered on our Vulnerable Consumers Register, we will arrange to provide you with a mobile phone or alternative means of contacting 111 in an emergency.
+This will be provided at no extra cost to you.

-This initiative is driven by the Commerce Commission 111 Contact Code, which requires operators to provide Vulnerable Consumers an alternative means to contact 111 by 1 August 2021.
+This initiative is driven by the Commerce Commission 111 Contact Code, which requires us to let relevant customers know that their landline service may not work during a power outage and what they can do to protect themselves.
+Under the Code we must provide registered Vulnerable Consumers an alternative means to contact 111.

-To qualify as a Vulnerable Consumer under the 111 Contact Code you must:
+To qualify as a 2degrees Vulnerable Consumer under the 111 Contact Code you must:

 - Be a consumer of a retail landline service with 2degrees; and